NordicSemiconductor/pc-nrfconnect-programmer/doc/docs/index.md

 # nRF Connect Programmer

 nRF Connect Programmer is an app available from [nRF Connect for Desktop](https://nordic-dev.zoominsoftware.io/bundle/nrf-connect-desktop/page/index.html) that you can use to program firmware to Nordic devices.
-The application allows you to see the memory layout for J-Link, Nordic USB devices, and MCUboot devices.
+The application allows you to see the memory layout for devices that support programming with J-Link, Nordic Secure DFU, and MCUboot.
 It also allows you to display content of HEX files and write it to the devices.

 ## Supported devices